 On my birthday, April 20, I got the call I had been waiting for! …… But the call was to tell me that they had chosen another candidate for the job.
 There is a copper taste in my mouth even as I write this today.

-After much reflection, I realized — The real job that I was offered was to fire Jorge (handle him Ron) and I turned it down!
+After much reflection, I realized — I was scared to fire.
+The real job that I was offered was to fire Jorge and I turned it down!